About Cosmic Pursuits

 First, I happened across a copy of Seeing in the Dark by Timothy Ferris, arguably the most elegant and literate book about stargazing ever written.

-And, completely by chance, at an optics tradeshow I met Al Nagler, founder of Televue, who showed me what was possible with a good telescope and eyepiece.
+And, completely by chance, at an optics tradeshow I met Al Nagler, founder of Tele Vue Optics, who showed me what was possible with a good telescope and eyepiece.

-I hope Cosmic Pursuits helps you, as Marcus Aurelius once wrote, “Dwell on the beauty of life.
+I hope Cosmic Pursuits helps you enjoy the night sky and share it with those around you.
+And as the philosopher Marcus Aurelius once wrote, “Dwell on the beauty of life.
 Watch the stars, and see yourself running with them.”

 You can subscribe to Cosmic Pursuits here to get regular updates and new articles.